 So what’s an employer to do?
 In the past, tracking and reporting accurate personal and business mileage created significant administrative burdens for employers and employees.
 Luckily, this is no longer the case.

 Companies now, more than ever, are leveraging GPS-enabled smart devices, cutting-edge software, and comprehensive vehicle management solutions to track all of their employees’ business mileage expenses.
-By using the same technology that’s empowering the new digital workplace, business travel information can be collected, stored, and reported to the IRS without creating mountains of paperwork.
-Instead of pen-and-paper mileage logs, employers can leverage mobile apps to automate employee mileage tracking and accurately differentiate their employees’ exact business, commute, and personal miles – regardless of whether they’re being reimbursed or driving your company vehicle.
-With the right mobile applications and software platform, employers are able to eliminate manual tasks in the field (ultimately increasing productivity), reduce costs, and ensure IRS compliance – all while gaining insight into driving behaviors and mobile workforce efficiency.
+They can use the same technology that’s empowering the new digital workplace to collect, store and report business travel information to the IRS.
+All without creating mountains of paperwork typical pen-and-paper mileage logs.
+Employers can leverage mobile apps to automate employee mileage tracking and accurately differentiate their employees’ exact business, commute, and personal miles – regardless of whether they’re being reimbursed or driving your company vehicle.
+With the right mobile applications and software platform, employers can eliminate manual tasks in the field (ultimately increasing productivity), reduce costs and ensure IRS compliance.
+What’s more, they can gain insight into driving behaviors and mobile workforce efficiency.

 The Bottom Line

-Inaccurate vehicle programs not only cost employers thousands of dollars per employee every year, but they also increase the risk of costly audits.
-Companies that rely on inaccurate programs are guessing at their workers’ actual travel costs and can only hope the IRS doesn’t come knocking.
+Inaccurate vehicle programs cost employers thousands of dollars per employee every year, and increase the risk of costly audits.
+Companies that rely on inaccurate programs can’t verify workers’ actual travel costs and remain exposed to IRS audit risk.

 Advances in technology have made the often-cumbersome reporting methods of the past obsolete.
 Whether you use FAVR programs, corporate fleets, or a combination of the two, tracking actual driving behavior and ensuring that you’re paying for the true costs of employees’ business travel has never been easier.
-You may not be safe from root canals, but at least you’ll have the peace-of-mind that your vehicle program won’t contribute to the pain of an IRS audit.
+Your company deserves the peace-of-mind that your vehicle program won’t contribute to the pain of an IRS audit.
 Why wait?
 Get in touch with us today.